Classical evolution in quantum systems: Applications

+The solution \eref{eq:KerrClassSolve} describes the evolution of the system constrained to classical, \textit{i.e.} coherent, states.
+By contrast, the nonidentical result in Eq. \eref{eq:KerrQuantSolveMean} can be obtained from solving the quantum-physical Heisenberg equation \eref{eq:GenAnnihilation} for the considered Kerr Hamilton operator and computing the time-dependent expectation value for coherent states.
+A typical \textit{ad hoc} approach to estimate classical processes is the factorization of quantum-physical expectations values, $\langle \hat a^{\dag k}\hat a^{l}\rangle=\langle\hat a^\dag\rangle^{k}\langle\hat a\rangle^l$, which yields the same classical solution $\alpha(t)$ from the Heisenberg equation.
+Here, however, our method renders it possible to avoid such an assumption and base the classical evolution on equations of motions derived from first principles.

-In Fig. \ref{fig:Kerr}, we compare the classical (top row) and quantum (bottom row) dynamics for states which can be either classical (left column) or nonclassical (right column) for $t=0$.
-The trajectories (solid curves) significantly differ from one another, cf. Eqs. \eqref{eq:KerrClassSolve} and \eqref{eq:KerrQuantSolveMean}.
-Thus, the quantum evolution exhibits characteristics (here, additional loops) not present in their classical counterparts.
+In figure \ref{fig:Kerr}, we compare the classical (top row) and quantum (bottom row) dynamics for states which can be either classical (left column) or nonclassical (right column) for $t=0$.
+The trajectories (solid curves) significantly differ from one another, \textit{cf.} \eref{eq:KerrClassSolve} and \eref{eq:KerrQuantSolveMean}.
+Thus, the quantum trajectory exhibits characteristics (here, additional loops) not present in its classical counterpart.

-In addition, the Wigner function of the evolved states for $t\kappa=\pi/2$ is depicted in Fig. \ref{fig:Kerr}.
-Note that negativities of the Wigner function (red areas) are a sufficient indication of the nonclassicality in terms of the Glauber-Sudarshan function \cite{G63,S63}, which is the actual figure of merit but highly singular in the considered scenario \cite{SKVGZB13}.
-The classical evolution preserves---up to a $\pi$ rotation---the features of the initial state, cf. panels CC for $|\alpha(0)=3\rangle$ and QC for the superposition $|\psi(0)\rangle\propto |3e^{-i\pi/4}\rangle-|3e^{i\pi/4}\rangle$.
-In case of the quantum evolution, nonclassicality is generated for the initially classical state (panel CQ) and additional, nonclassical interference patterns occur for the initially nonclassical state (panel QQ).
-Thus, we can discriminate quantum effects originating from the dynamics from the initial nonclassicality.
+In addition, the Wigner function of the evolved states for $t\kappa=\pi/2$ is depicted in figure \ref{fig:Kerr}.
+Negativities of the Wigner function (magenta areas) are a sufficient indication of the nonclassicality in terms of the Glauber-Sudarshan function \cite{G63,S63}, which is the actual figure of merit but is itself highly singular in the present scenario \cite{SKVGZB13}; see also \cite{MRV98,AKM12} for a different analysis of the evolution in phase space.
+The classical evolution preserves---up to a $\pi$ rotation---the features of the initial state, \textit{cf.} panels CC for $|\alpha(0)=3\rangle$ and QC for the superposition $|\psi(0)\rangle\propto |3\rme^{-\rmi\pi/4}\rangle-|3\rme^{\rmi\pi/4}\rangle$.
+In case of the quantum evolution, nonclassicality is generated via the dynamics itself, even for the initially classical state (panel CQ) and additional nonclassical interference patterns occur for the initially nonclassical state (panel QQ).
+Thus, we can clearly discriminate quantum effects originating from the dynamics from those originating from the initial nonclassicality.